ssorj/transom/README.md

 Transom renders static websites from Markdown and Python

-## General stuff to know about Transom
+## Overview

-Transom is a fairly run-of-the-mill static site generator.
+Transom is a fairly run-of-the-mill static site generator written in Python.
 It converts Markdown input files into HTML output files.

 But that does oversimplify things a bit.
 Transom actually converts Markdown input files and simple HTML files and Python code into somewhat fancier HTML output files.
-For me, I like that it automates a lot of the work of creating a real website, *and* it does it with a pretty simple transformation model.
+For me, I like that it automates a lot of the work of creating a real website, *and* it does it with a simple transformation model that leverages things I already know well:

-By pretty simple, I mean that I only need to think about these things:

 * Markdown converts to HTML in a conventional way.